Emergency Dentist in Toronto

 According to the American Dental Association, dental emergencies are potentially life-threatening situations that require immediate treatment to stop ongoing tissue bleeding and/or alleviate severe pain or infection.

 The above definition for dental emergency covers the most extreme cases.
 There are also less severe cases such as broken teeth or general toothache.
 Below we have listed some of the most frequent dental emergencies.
+If you are experiencing any dental emergency, call us for free consultation with our Toronto emergency dentist.

 Common Dental Emergencies